sinaghassemi/EnronSpamDetection/README.md

 contentList_ham = dataLoader.readHam()
 ```

-Then we locate where ham and spam files are, and we select the size of our bags of words.
-The bags of words is used to extract features for the naive bayes, k-NN, decision tree and logistic regression classifers.
+Then we locate where ham and spam files are, and we select the size of our bag of words.
+The bag of words is used to extract features for the naive bayes, k-NN, decision tree and logistic regression classifers.
 Next, `EnronLoader` class is used to load and pre-process data as it is detaild in [pre-processing section](#-Pre-processing).
 It returns two lists of pre-processed contents form spam and ham folders.

 ```python